 Empowerment is defined as the process of becoming stronger and more confident, particularly in controlling one’s life and claiming one’s rights.
 As a parent, feeling as though you have the strength and confidence to do whatever is necessary for your child is essential when it comes to ensuring their path of growth.
 For children with language and communication difficulties, the voice of their parents is incredibly important.
 You are the one who speaks on their behalf, stands up for what they need and encourages inclusion.
 But without the right support, resources and skills, you may not have the confidence to do this.

 Empowerment is at the centre of what we do, as without it, your child will not have the confidence to tackle the challenges that may lay ahead for them, and you will not have the strength and skills to support them.
 How do we do empower your journey?
 By providing essential opportunities for you to grow:

-Parent coaching forms part of every therapy session, and ensure you have the skills to incorporate speech and language development tasks into your child’s every day routine.
+Parent coaching forms part of every therapy session, and ensures you have the skills to incorporate speech and language development tasks into your child’s every day routine.